ALee1303/Sphere-Raycasting/README.md

 -------------------------------------------------

 ### Running the Test
-* Scene consit of Unity FirstPersonCharacter controller that implements both versions of raycast.
+* Scene consist of Unity FirstPersonCharacter controller that implements both versions of raycast.
-* move around the scene and click left-mouse to see which interactables are dectected on various state.
+* move around the scene and click left-mouse to see which interactable objects are detected on various state.
 * Enable one of the Detect scripts attached to FPSController's child to check each functionality.
 * White, blue, and pink objects have interactable implemented and will display message on Console Log when interacted.
 * red objects are not interactable and will block the interactable objects from being detected.